8 signs someone has true class and sophistication (even if they don’t come from money)

 This doesn’t mean they’re passive.
 It means they know that composure is power.
 When you can stay grounded in chaos, you create an atmosphere of stability and authority around you.

-For me, meditation has helped me cultivate this calmness.
+Practices like meditation can help cultivate this kind of calmness.
 It’s not about pretending to be perfect—it’s about pausing, breathing, and responding with intention instead of reacting with impulse.
 That’s the essence of class.

 4. They listen more than they speak